-Calf pain can be a mild nuisance or be severe enough to prevent you from walking.
-There are a variety of conditions that can affect your calf muscles, as well as the blood vessels and other structures around it.
+Calf pain can be a mild nuisance or be severe enough to prevent walking.
+There are a variety of conditions that can affect the calf muscles, as well as the blood vessels and other structures around it, causing calf or leg pain.
 Fortunately, many of the causes of calf pain are easily treatable.

 Diabetic Peripheral Neuropathy

-Compartment syndrome occurs when excessive pressure builds up inside an enclosed muscle space in the body.
+Compartment syndrome occurs when excessive pressure builds up inside an enclosed muscle space in the body, most commonly after exercising.

 Injuries to the Achilles Tendon